 Have a clear call-to-action.
 When listeners want to apply for your job, your ad should give them a clear place to do it.
 It’s hard to remember email addresses or phone numbers, so I suggest having them visit your website to apply.
 Setup a landing page for the job and have the user go there.
 Use an easy to remember URL too, like mywebsite.com/apply.
 Your webmaster can help set that up.

-Use Radio to Find Your Next Great Employee
+Use Radio (And Digital!) to Find Your Next Great Employee

-A well-executed recruitment campaign can work wonders on the radio.
+A well-executed recruitment campaign works wonders on the radio.
 We have dozens of clients who’ve trusted radio to help find their next great employee.
 Won’t you do the same?